nautobot/nautobot/docs/plugins/development.md

     """
     def get(self, request):
         animal = Animal.objects.order_by('?').first()
-        return render(request, 'netbox_animal_sounds/animal.html', {
+        return render(request, 'nautobot_animal_sounds/animal.html', {
             'animal': animal,
         })
 ```

 This view retrieves a random animal from the database and and passes it as a context variable when rendering a template named `animal.html`, which doesn't exist yet.
-To create this template, first create a directory named `templates/netbox_animal_sounds/` within the plugin source directory.
+To create this template, first create a directory named `templates/nautobot_animal_sounds/` within the plugin source directory.
 (We use the plugin's name as a subdirectory to guard against naming collisions with other plugins.)
 Then, create a template named `animal.html` as described below.

 ### Extending the Base Template

-NetBox provides a base template to ensure a consistent user experience, which plugins can extend with their own content.
+Nautobot provides a base template to ensure a consistent user experience, which plugins can extend with their own content.
 This template includes four content blocks:

 * `title` - The page title
 * `header` - The upper portion of the page